MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 - *vmSpoke1.adminUsername*
   - "type": "string",
   - "description": "User name of the local admin configured for the virtual machine deployed on the application spoke"

+## Known Issues

+- **I'm not able to delete my vWAN and Azure Firewall resources.
+I get an error**

+This template deploys Azure Firewall and vWAN in different resource groups.
+In this configuration, if you try to delete the resource groups containing these resources an error is triggered.
+While this specific issue is fixed, the only way to clean everything is stopping the firewall with the following commands:

+$firewall = Get-AzFirewall -Name "azfw" -ResourceGroupName "rg-security"
+$firewall.Deallocate()
+$firewall | Set-AzFirewall

+After that, you would be able to delete the resources without any error.